 Argan Oil Production: Chemical Solvents, Machine Made, or Cold-Pressed by Hand?

 As technology advanced, so did Argan Oil production methods.
 Nowadays, chemical solvents and/or machines have almost completely replaced traditional production methods.
 They increase production levels while lessening the labour needed.
-However, some producers still insist that extracting through the traditional cold-pressed method is best.
+However, discerning Moroccans still insist that extracting through the traditional cold-pressed method is best.
+And we agree!

 So what is the difference between using chemical solvents, machines, and cold-pressing the oil?
 The use of chemical solvents is very helpful to the manufacturer as an extraction method.
 It produces the highest yield (it recovers generally 99% of the oil from the kernels).
 However, the chemical used in extraction is hexane, which can cause adverse health effects.
 Because of this, to rid the oil of hexane after extraction, extreme heat is used.
 The oil is then refined and deodorized at a temperature of over 200 degrees C (392 degrees F).
 The oil will still contain some undesirable solvent residues, while many main nutrients such as vitamin E (polyphenols) are greatly reduced.